Bloody Mary (South Pacific)

 Bloody Mary is a character in the 1946 book Tales of the South Pacific by James Michener, which was made into the 1949 musical South Pacific by Rodgers and Hammerstein, and later into a film in 1958.

 The Bloody Mary character is Vietnamese (Tonkinese).
 Tonkin is the northernmost region of what is now Vietnam.
 She was brought to the island by a French planter.
 She is often cast as black (most famously by Juanita Hall, who originated the character on the stage, and later portrayed her in the 1958 film), Asian or Pacific Islander.
 She trades with the US sailors who are stationed on nearby islands during the Second World War.
 She is learning English, and is proud that she will eventually "speak English as good as any crummy Marine".
-When the American spurns her daughter's hand out of prejudice, her most famous line is "Stingy bastard!"
+When the American spurns her daughter's hand out of prejudice, her most famous line is "Stingy stinker!"
 Juanita Hall won the Tony Award for Best Featured Actress in a Musical for originating this role on stage.

-A song from the Rodgers and Hammerstein musical about her makes U.S. Navy sailors sing, "Bloody Mary is the girl I love", "her skin is tender as DiMaggio's glove", and that she chews "betel nuts", and doesn't use "Pepsodent", with the refrain "Now ain't that too damn bad!"
+A song from the Rodgers and Hammerstein musical about her makes U.S. Navy sailors sing, "Bloody Mary is the girl I love", "her skin is tender as a baseball glove", and that she chews "betel nuts", and doesn't use "Pepsodent", with the refrain "Now ain't that too damn bad!"